ICJIA/icjia-accessibility-portal/content/faqs.md

 **The reality of digital accessibility now:**

-Accessibility is no longer just "best practice" — it's the law.
+Accessibility is no longer just "best practice" — it's a compliance requirement under ADA Title II and IITAA.
 The 2026 deadline creates accountability for what has always been the right thing to do.
 For state agencies, this means integrating accessibility into every aspect of your digital presence: websites, documents, social media, and any tools you provide to the public.

 **The good news:** Many accessibility improvements also benefit everyone — clearer content, better-organized documents, and more usable websites make information easier to find and understand for all users.